Tulsa Oklahoma Divorce Lawyers in Tulsa County

 If either or both parents have requested joint custody, the party shall submit to court-mandated parenting plans detailing arrangements for child care.
-Such plans shall generally haveprovisions relating to the medical and dental care of the child, school placement, and physical living arrangements for the child, child support obligations and visitation arrangements.
+Such plans shall generally have provisions relating to the medical and dental care of the child, school placement, and physical living arrangements for the child, child support obligations, and visitation arrangements.

 The Oklahoma legislature has established child support guidelines, which establish the presumptive correct amount of child support.
-Deviation from the guidelines require a specific finding by the court that application of the guidelines would be unjust or inappropriate and such findings must be included in the judgment.
+Deviation from the guidelines requires a specific finding by the court that application of the guidelines would be unjust or inappropriate and such findings must be included in the judgment.

-Child support orders may be modified upon a showing of material change in circumstances of the parties.
+Child support orders may be modified upon a showing of a material change in circumstances of the parties.

 Name Change in Tulsa, Oklahoma

 When a divorce is granted, the court may restore the wife to her maiden or former name if she so desires.

 Talk to a Tulsa, OK Divorce Lawyer for a Consultation

 When you have a family law case and need representation in the Tulsa County area, each Tulsa family lawyer we employ are ready to help.
 The attorneys of Stange Law Firm, PC know how important family is to you and are ready to lead you through your case.

 Tulsa County (Tulsa), Oklahoma Office (918-723-2008) | 6660 S. Sheridan Road, Suite 240, Tulsa, OK 74133.